domain-independent-dp/didp-rs/README.md

 ```

 ## Model Problems
-Please read [the user guide](./user-guide.md) to learn how to model a problem.
+Please read [the guide for DyPDL](./dypdl-guide.md) to learn how to model a problem.

 ## Develop DIDP